crate/services-docs/docs/reference/overview.rst

 `/folder/my_file.parquet`

 As with other imports Parquet, CSV, and JSON files are supported.
-File size limitation for imports is 10 GiB.
+File size limitation for imports is 10 GiB per file.

 .. image:: ../_assets/img/cluster-import-tab-azure.png
    :alt: Cloud Console cluster upload from Azure Storage Container